36 Office Decor Ideas to Inspire Your Team’s Best Work

 Papers, files and boxes of all sorts are bound to pile up after a while.
 Setting aside 20 minutes each day to clear out office junk will have your space looking clean and refreshed in no time.

-For more ideas on how to organize your office, check out this post.
+For more ideas for decorating your office at work & how to organize your office, check out this post.

 21. Don’t forget about office aromas